Ticket Selling Tips

 There are usually lots of events in the season you can use as sales opportunities: dinners, festivals, socials etc. so make sure someone is organising sales on the day.

 Give yourself enough time to collect all the tickets and money and prepare the return to reach us before the deadline.
 November may be the deadline, however there is nothing to stop you returning ticket stubs earlier.

 The biggest selling clubs often incentivise each team to take part.
 Give each team at the club a target and let them keep a proportion of the money raised.

-Children under the age of 16 cannot sell or be sold tickets, but parents and relatives are often the best at selling tickets.
+Children under the age of 16 cannot sell or be sold tickets.
+Make sure that anyone under the age of 16 gives the tickets to parents and relatives to sell.